Bigfat

-"Bigfat" is the seventeenth episode of the eleventh season and the 205th overall episode of the animated comedy series Family Guy.
+"Bigfat" is the eighteenth episode of the eleventh season and the 205th overall episode of the animated comedy series Family Guy.
 It aired on Fox in the United States on April 14, 2013, and is written by Brian Scully and directed by Julius Wu.
 In the episode, Peter, Quagmire and Joe take a road trip to Canada, but their private plane crashes and Peter goes missing for two months.
 When his family finds him, he can no longer communicate intelligently.

+Though primarily a Family Guy episode, it includes a crossover cold opening with characters from American Dad! and King of the Hill.

 Plot

 Crossover cold opening

-The crossover consisted of American Dad!, King of the Hill, and Family Guy characters.
-It starts in Quahog when the Griffins visit their new neighbors, the Smiths (from American Dad!), living in Cleveland's old house.
-Peter is then shot by Stan Smith for revealing Roger's identity to Quagmire.
+The episode starts in Quahog when the Griffins visit their new neighbors, the Smiths (from American Dad!), living in Cleveland's old house.
+Peter is then shot by Stan Smith for revealing Roger's identity to Quagmire over the phone.
 Peter then wakes up in his bed and discovered it was a dream.
-At that moment, Hank walks into the bedroom questioning, "Hey, Lois, what's that fat man doing in our bed?"
+At that moment, Hank Hill walks into the bedroom questioning, "Hey, Lois, what's that fat man doing in our bed?".
 Next, the scene cuts to Hank waking up in his bed saying, "Ugh, damn it, I always wake up before I find out if they can understand the baby."
 The episode opens with a King of the Hill-styled opening involving Quagmire, Peter, Joe, and Brian replacing Boomhauer, Hank, Bill, and Dale at their respective spots in "The Alley".